stevepdp/stevepdp.dev.old/_posts/games/ludum-dare/2022-04-05-multiplanetary.md

 #### What I Learned
 It&apos;s been nine months since I last attempted a game jam so I&apos;ve definitely had to remind myself of the standard practices.

-I happened upon <a href="https://www.youtube.com/watch?v=lPyYZjCQ0Is" rel="noopener" target="_blank">the 4:44 rule</a> whilst testing other&apos;s submissions, and I think I'll apply it when the next game jam opportunity rolls around.
+I happened upon <a href="https://www.youtube.com/watch?v=lPyYZjCQ0Is" rel="nofollow noopener noreferrer" target="_blank">the 4:44 rule</a> whilst testing other&apos;s submissions, and I think I'll apply it when the next game jam opportunity rolls around.